manasbir/manasbir/README.md

 hey, im manas! im a 15 y/o crypto dev from vancouver canada.

-I have exp in solidity, huff, js, python, and a bit of C++ I am currently working on huff i am looking for internships atm
+I have exp in solidity, huff, js, python, and a bit of C++

+I am currently working on too many things

+i am looking for internships atm
 <!---
 baggri/baggri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.